Debitum Review Summary

 Unfulfilled Promises

-Debitum Network committed to creating utility for the DEB token, providing holders with additional value.
+Debitum Network is committed to creating utility for the DEB token, providing holders with additional value.
 While the platform initially offered a few minor services where users could use the tokens, these offerings were limited in scope and impact.

 Despite raising over $17 million—sufficient funds to launch in over ten countries—the company failed to expand as promised.
 This raises a critical question: where did the money go?